ietf-wg-ohai/oblivious-http/draft-thomson-http-oblivious.md

 limited by regular rotation of server keys.

-# Privacy Considerations
+# Privacy Considerations {#privacy}

-One goal of this design is that independent client requests are only linkable by the chosen KeyConfig.
-The oblivious proxy and request resources can link requests using the same KeyConfig by matching KeyConfig.key\_id.
-The oblivious proxy can also link requests using the public key corresponding to KeyConfig.key\_id.
-The proxy cannot determine precisely which public key was used to encapsulate a request, given that multiple public keys may have matching key identifiers.
+One goal of this design is that independent client requests are only linkable by the chosen key configuration.
+The oblivious proxy and request resources can link requests using the same key configuration by matching KeyConfig.key\_id, or, if the oblivious target resource is willing to use trial decryption, a limited set of key configurations that share an identifier.
+An oblivious proxy can link requests using the public key corresponding to KeyConfig.key\_id.

 Request resources are capable of linking requests depending on how KeyConfigs are produced by servers and discovered by clients.
-Specifically, servers can maliciously construct KeyConfigs to track individual clients.
-While KeyConfig discovery is outside the scope of this specification, clients should consider this tracking vector in deployments.
-Applications using this design should provide accommodations to mitigation this tracking vector.
+Specifically, servers can maliciously construct key configurations to track individual clients.
+A specific method for a client to acquire key configurations is not included in this specification.
+Clients need to consider these tracking vectors when choosing a discovery method.
+Applications using this design should provide accommodations to mitigate tracking.

 # IANA Considerations